-When possible, our team meetings are held monthly, the team meetings are child focused and each month we discuss each child's progress, development, targets, health, and plan any future support plans for them.
+Our team meetings are held regularly, the team meetings are child focused and each month we discuss each child's progress, development, targets, health, and plan any future support plans for them.
 We focus on safeguarding, regulation 44, Ofsted and research informed practice.